HIGHER EDUCATION EMERGENCY RELIEF FUND (HEERF) PUBLIC REPORTING

 If an institution obtains a student’s written (or electronic), affirmative consent, an institution is permitted to apply these grants directly to the student’s institutional account; however, students must be informed that they retain the option to receive a direct disbursement of the financial aid grant and that an institution may not require that the grant be applied to the student’s account.

-Unlike the CARES Act, the CRRSAA requires that institutions prioritize students with exceptional need, such as students who receive Pell grants, in awarding financial aid grants to students.
-However, students do not need to be Federal Pell Grant recipients or students who are eligible for Federal Pell Grants to be identified as having exceptional need.
+Unlike the CARES Act, the CRRSAA requires that institutions prioritize students with exceptional need, such as students who receive Pell Grants, in awarding financial aid grants to students.
+However, students do not need to be Pell recipients or students who are eligible for Pell grants to be identified as having exceptional need.
 In addition, the CRRSAA explicitly provides that financial aid grants to students may be provided to students exclusively enrolled in distance education.

 Payment Methodology

-• Students did not have to be Federal Title IV eligible; however, per USDOE guidance, eligible students had to meet citizenship requirements
+- Students did not have to be title IV eligible.
+However, per USDOE guidance, eligible students had to meet citizenship requirements.

 Disbursement Process